How to Find New Readers on Social Media

 All that said, if you only spend time on one or two social platforms, there’s a chance you might miss some of the talk on other mediums.
 You might even get a bit of FOMO thinking about what readers are saying about your book elsewhere.

-But don’t worry: in 2024, you can always count on technology in some shape or form coming to the rescue.
+But don’t worry: you can always count on technology in some shape or form coming to the rescue.
 In this case, an app like Mention.net is what you’re looking for.

 Mention does exactly what it says on the tin: it monitors the web for you, and captures all the times that your brand is “mentioned” anywhere on the Internet.
 All you need to do is set up keyword searches for whatever you’d like to track—whether it’s your name, your book titles, or something else.
 Mention does the rest of the work for you, providing a helpful summary at the end of each day that includes where and when your selected keywords were “mentioned.”